- Nicene Creed

 - Psalm 119 ~ Praise God for giving such splendid laws and instruction for His people to live by

 - Help Needed, Lord have Mercy on me

 Monday, 2 July 2018

 The woman who took heart in Jesus

 Do you approach the Lord Jesus with expectant faith or with skeptical doubt?
-People in desperate or helpless circumstances were not disappointed when they sought Jesus out.
+People in were not disappointed when they sought Jesus out.
 What drew them to Jesus?
 Was it hope for a miracle or a word of comfort in their affliction?
 What did the elderly woman who had suffered miserably for twelve years expect Jesus to do for her?
 And what did a grieving father expect Jesus to do for his beloved daughter who was at the point of death?
 Jesus gave hope where there seemed to be no human cause for it because his hope was directed to God.
 He spoke words of hope to the woman ( Take heart, daughter!) to ignite the spark of faith in her ( your faith has made you well!).

 Ephrem the Syrian (306-373 AD), an early church Scripture scholar and author of hymns and commentaries, reflected on the miracle of the woman who was healed of her flow of blood:

 "Glory to you, hidden Son of God, because your healing power is proclaimed through the hidden suffering of the afflicted woman.
 Through this woman whom they could see, the witnesses were enabled to behold the divinity that cannot be seen.
 Through the Son's own healing power his divinity became known.
 Through the afflicted women's being healed her faith was made manifest.
 She caused him to be proclaimed, and indeed was honored with him.
 For truth was being proclaimed together with its heralds.
 If she was a witness to his divinity, he in turn was a witness to her faith...
 He saw through to her hidden faith, and gave her a visible healing."